|On this page|

 The animation editor lets you view and edit animated parameters and how Houdini fills in the transitions between keyframes.
 You can use the graph editor view (shows changes in parameter values over time as a graph), the parameter table view (shows parameter values at each keyframe in a table), or the dopesheet view to edit animation.
 To switch between these views, use the pop-up menu at the top left of the pane.

-You can click on a channel group in the animation editor and choose Motion Effects > Create Clip to create a single Channel CHOP, moving all the channels in that group to it.
-Alternatively, if you have multiple channels scoped on the playbar, you can also do the same by right-clicking on the playbar.
+You can click RMB on a channel group in the animation editor and choose Motion Effects > Create Clip to create a single Channel CHOP, moving all the channels in that group to it.
+Alternatively, if you have multiple channels in the channel list on the playbar, you can also do the same by right-clicking on the playbar.

 The animation editor can have a sub-pane containing a channel list .
 If you already have a channel list pane open, drag the divider divider left to hide the animation editor’s channel list sub-pane.